-We currently have a vacancy available for a part time Education & Service Development Consultant (30.4 hours per week).
+We currently have a vacancy available for a permanent, part-time Education & Service Development Consultant (30.4 hours per week).

 The successful candidate will be responsible for providing education and service development support to mental health services in Victoria’s public health system in order to improve quality of service delivery to people from diverse backgrounds.

-Please visit the St Vincent’s Hospital careers page here to find out more about these exciting new roles.
+Please visit the St Vincent’s Hospital careers page here to find out more about this exciting new role.